 - pinch of salt

-- 1 tbsp leaves of fresh mixed herbs (basil, oregano, thyme) or ½ tsp if using dry herbs
+- 1 tbsp leaves of fresh mixed herbs, such as basil, oregano and thyme (or 1/2 tsp if using dry herbs)

 - salt and pepper to taste

-- 2 rashes (25 g) of pancetta or bacon, cut into small pieces and fried until crispy
+- 2 rashes (25 g) pancetta or bacon, cut into small pieces and fried until crispy

 - 4.2 oz (120 g) mozzarella cheese, cut into strips